C1 and C2 Vertebrae Misalignment Symptoms

 What Nerves Are Affected by C1 and C2 Misalignment?

 The spinal cord serves as a protective highway for the central nervous system.
 The nerve branches in the body all send signals through the spinal cord up to the brain.
-As such, nearly all the nerves of the body pass through the C1-C2 joint.
+As such, nearly all the body’s nerves pass through the C1-C2 joint.

-This is why a serious injury to that cervical joint is considered the worst spinal injury.
+This is why a severe injury to that cervical joint is considered the worst spinal injury.
 It can cause paralysis from the neck down if the communication is severed.
-However, since the human body is designed to protect itself, serious injuries to the C1 or C2 vertebrae are the rarest of spinal injuries.
+However, since the human body is designed to protect itself, severe injuries to the C1 or C2 vertebrae are the rarest of spinal injuries.

-So, although a misalignment won’t cause paralysis, it can affect many of the functions of the body.
-The nerves that are most likely to be affected by a C1 and C2 misalignment are named for the vertebrae from which they exit.
+So, although a misalignment won’t cause paralysis, it can affect many of the body’s functions.
+The nerves most likely to be affected by a C1 and C2 misalignment are named for the vertebrae from which they exit.
 The C1 nerve mainly controls motor function, whereas the C2 nerve allows for sensation on the upper part of the head.

-Fixing an upper cervical misalignment depends mostly on what’s causing the misalignment in the first place.
+Fixing an upper cervical misalignment depends mainly on what’s causing the misalignment in the first place.
 Unfortunately, this is hard to determine without seeing a chiropractor.
 There can be many different causes, including:

 What’s causing the misalignment will inform the treatment options available.
-Most often, non-surgical techniques will be prescribed unless the spinal cord is severely inhibited or the symptoms are serious or life-threatening.
+Most often, non-surgical techniques will be prescribed unless the spinal cord is inhibited or the symptoms are severe or life-threatening.
 For most people, chiropractic treatment for this type of neck pain is the best option.

 How do Chiropractors Adjust C1 and C2?